sebastianjnuwu/KellyWorld/README.md

 # 🔍 commands

    •  📸 `K.avatar` - Show your avatar and also with id or mention!

    •  🖼️ `K.icon` - Show the server icon!

-   • 🏓 `K.ping` - Show MyCat ping!
+   •  🏓 `K.ping` - Show KellyWorld ping!

    •  🌎 `K.setlanguage` - to change the server language!

 # ❤️ Donation